Southlands College, Galle

-Southlands College, also known as Southlands Girls, is a Girls' school located in Galle, Sri Lanka, founded in 1885 by the Wesleyan Methodist missionaries.
+Southlands College is a girls' school located in Galle, Sri Lanka, founded in 1885 by the Wesleyan Methodist missionaries.
 Southlands College is situated within the historical Galle fort.

 Southlands College is the premier Girls school in Southern Sri Lanka.
 It was started during the British rule in 1885.
 Lucy Vanderstraaten was the first principal.
 The school began in two larger down-stair rooms in a house in Fort with a group of some 50 children.
 It was originally named "Wesleyan Girls School".